 Ronstan and Harken both make external track systems that attach to the mast's existing sail track.
 They use cars with low friction torlon bearings and when sized correctly are very strong and low friction.
 Cost is quite high but for boats over a certain size this is the only solution.
 These systems work very well but do wear out eventually.

 A few other types and brands of car systems do exist, for example the Antal, Facslide, etc. Each have advantages and disadvantages with a varied price.
 Normally a local rigger will advise his preferred system.

 Sailcloth Part 2 - Dacron and woven HMWPE

 Stretch testing involves measuring the material stretch in three directions, the warp, the weft and the bias; in other words, up, down and diagonally.
-Diagonally the material is the most stretchy due to dacron only having fibers running in two directions.
+Dacron is the most stretchy diagonally due to only having fibers running in two directions.
 The diagonal stretch is controlled by the resin finish of the sail cloth.
 The harder the resin, the less diagonal stretch is present.
-Tightness of the weave also has an effect of diagonal stretch.
-However the disadvantage of the tight weave is that the yarns are smaller and so the cloth tears more easily.
-The smaller yarns are also more susceptible to UV damage than bigger yarns so the cloth will end up with a low tear strength a lot quicker than a material woven with bigger yarns.
+Tightness of the weave also has an effect on diagonal stretch.
+However the disadvantage of a tight weave is that the yarns are smaller and so the cloth tears more easily.
+Smaller yarns are also more susceptible to UV damage than bigger yarns so the cloth will end up with a low tear strength a lot quicker than a material woven with bigger yarns.

 The firmness of the resin finish is a balancing act for cruising sails between performance and sail handling, especially for traditional slab reefing mainsails and hank on headsails.
 The harder the resin the harder the sail is to handle for the sailor.
 For this reason most cruising sails are made with dacron that has a medium finish - which still feels hard to most cruisers.